Ouzii/sentiment-analysis/README.md

     - $dimension: bin/multi
     - $column: Index of the column in which the data resides in csv files.
 Starts from 0.
     - $as_strings: Define if the output should be numerical or string values.
 4. Outputs of the prediction will be written in output-folder

+Note: it is assumed that csv input files have a header row as the first row